StarRocks/starrocks/docs/en/quick_start/hudi.md

 (9:30 a.m to 10:30 a.m).
 The second batch contains tracker data for next 30 mins (10:30 - 11 a.m).
 Hudi will
 be used to ingest these batches to a table which will contain the latest stock tracker data at hour level granularity.
 The batches are windowed intentionally so that the second batch contains updates to some of the rows in the first batch.

+### Step 0 : Switch to the hudi directory

+The commands for the demo need to be run from the `hudi/` directory, if you are in the `hudi/docker/` directory cd up one directory.

 ### Step 1 : Publish the first batch to Kafka